cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/apptemplates.rst

     "programType": "Workflow"
   }

-``extensions`` is an array of the types of Plugins that are available for use by the application template.
+``extensions`` is an array of the types of plugins that are available for use by the application template.